demisto/content/Packs/AzureNetworkSecurityGroups/Integrations/AzureNetworkSecurityGroups/AzureNetworkSecurityGroups_description.md

 To use a self-configured Azure application, you need to add a new Azure App Registration in the Azure Portal.

+To add the registration, refer to the following [Microsoft article](https://learn.microsoft.com/en-us/defender-xdr/api-create-app-web?view=o365-worldwide) steps 1-8.

 The application must have *user_impersonation* permission and must allow public client flows (can be found under the **Authentication** section of the app).

 ### Authentication Using the Authorization Code Flow (recommended)

-1. To use a self-configured Azure application, you need to add a new Azure App Registration in the Azure Portal.
-To add the registration, refer to the following [Microsoft article](https://docs.microsoft.com/en-us/microsoft-365/security/defender/api-create-app-web?view=o365-worldwide#create-an-app) steps 1-8.
-2. In the **Authentication Type** field, select the **Authorization Code** option.
+1. In the **Authentication Type** field, select the **Authorization Code** option.
-3. In the **Application ID** field, enter your Client/Application ID.
+2. In the **Application ID** field, enter your Client/Application ID.
-4. In the **Client Secret** field, enter your Client Secret.
+3. In the **Client Secret** field, enter your Client Secret.
-5. In the **Tenant ID** field, enter your Tenant ID .
+4. In the **Tenant ID** field, enter your Tenant ID .
-6. In the **Application redirect URI** field, enter your Application redirect URI.
+5. In the **Application redirect URI** field, enter your Application redirect URI.
-7. Save the instance.
+6. Save the instance.
-8. Run the `!azure-nsg-generate-login-url` command in the War Room and follow the instruction.
+7. Run the `!azure-nsg-generate-login-url` command in the War Room and follow the instruction.

 ### Authentication Using the Client Credentials Flow

-1. To use a self-configured Azure application, you need to add a new Azure App Registration in the Azure Portal.
-To add the registration, refer to the following [Microsoft article](https://learn.microsoft.com/en-us/defender-xdr/api-create-app-web?view=o365-worldwide) steps 1-8.
-2. Assign Azure roles using the Azure portal [Microsoft article](https://learn.microsoft.com/en-us/azure/role-based-access-control/role-assignments-portal)
+1. Assign Azure roles using the Azure portal [Microsoft article](https://learn.microsoft.com/en-us/azure/role-based-access-control/role-assignments-portal)

-    *Note:* At the 'Select members' section, assign the application you created in step 1.
+    *Note:* At the 'Select members' section, assign the application you created before.

-3. To configure a Microsoft integration that uses this authorization flow with a self-deployed Azure application:
+2. To configure a Microsoft integration that uses this authorization flow with a self-deployed Azure application:
-4. In the **Authentication Type** field, select the **Client Credentials** option.
+3. In the **Authentication Type** field, select the **Client Credentials** option.
-5. In the **Application ID** field, enter your Client/Application ID.
+4. In the **Application ID** field, enter your Client/Application ID.
-6. In the **Subscription ID** field, enter your Subscription ID.
+5. In the **Subscription ID** field, enter your Subscription ID.
-7. In the **Resource Group Name** field, enter you Resource Group Name.
+6. In the **Resource Group Name** field, enter you Resource Group Name.
-8. In the **Tenant ID** field, enter your Tenant ID .
+7. In the **Tenant ID** field, enter your Tenant ID .
-9. In the **Client Secret** field, enter your Client Secret.
+8. In the **Client Secret** field, enter your Client Secret.
-10. Click **Test** to validate the URLs, token, and connection
+9. Click **Test** to validate the URLs, token, and connection
-11. Save the instance.
+10. Save the instance.

 ### Azure Managed Identities Authentication